xpmethod-workshops/dhsi-coding-fundamentals/README.md

 glimpses at what is happening in the other DHSI courses to understand how reading and writing programming code goes well beyond what we touch on in this class.

-Consider this offering in complement with, and / or to be built on by:
-Out-of-the-Box Text Analysis for the Digital Humanities; Geographical Information Systems in the Digital Humanities; Physical Computing and Desktop Fabrication; Data Mining for Digital Humanists; Understanding Topic Modelling;
-Stylometry with R: Computer-Assisted Analysis of Literary Texts; RDF and Linked Open Data; 3d Modelling for DH and Social Sciences; DH Databases; Creating LAMP Infrastructure for Digital Humanities Projects; A Collaborative Approach to XSLT; and more!

 ## Day 1 (4hr)